What are the insurance options for protecting against HIPAA violations?

 by | Apr 2, 2023 | HIPAA News and Advice

 Insurance options for protecting against HIPAA violations typically include Cyber Liability Insurance, which covers the costs associated with data breaches and cyberattacks involving patient information, as well as Medical Professional Liability Insurance, which addresses claims arising from alleged negligence or errors in patient care that could lead to breaches of protected health information (PHI) governed by the HIPAA, offering financial protection and legal support to healthcare entities and professionals in the event of regulatory fines, legal expenses, and restitution.
-Given the complexities and potential legal and financial consequences associated with HIPAA violations, healthcare entities are increasingly seeking comprehensive insurance options to mitigate the risks involved.
+Given the potential legal and financial consequences associated with HIPAA violations, healthcare entities are increasingly seeking insurance options to mitigate the risks involved.

 Insurance OptionsKey Coverage Aspects